 How to do Harvard Style Citation - Format, Citation and Samples

 Like APA, MLA, and IEEE, Harvard is also a distinct and separate citation style guide.
 Like other citation styles, it is commonly used by the students and researchers of humanities and sciences like social, behavioral, and natural.
 It is also known as parenthetical referencing and follows the author-date citation format.
-Working with this style, the name of the author and the date of publication is added in the parenthesis at the end of the cited phrase or quote.
+Working with this style, the name of the original author and the date of publication is added in the parenthesis at the end of the cited phrase or quote.

 The style follows both the in-text citations and a reference list at the end of the paper.
 Unlike Chicago and IEEE, the Harvard citation style is comparatively simple and easy to follow as it is a lot like APA and may not include footnotes.

-In this Harvard style citation guide, we will guide you about how to format the citations and references of different sources including websites, books, journals, etc. Continue to know more about it.
+In this Harvard-style citation guide, we will guide you about how to format the citations and references of different sources including websites, books, journals, etc. Continue to know more about it.

-What is Harvard Citation Style?
+What Is Harvard Citation Style?

 Harvard citation is a parenthetical referencing style that follows the author and date format.
 The citation is added in the parenthesis at the end of the paraphrased and quoted lines and contains the surname of the author, followed by the date of publication.
 The whole reference is added to the references list at the end.

 The references are arranged alphabetically and with the last name of the author and the date of publication.
-The Harvard style paper does not have footnotes and endnotes and only the list of references is added at the end of the paper.
+The Harvard-style paper does not have footnotes and endnotes and only the list of references is added at the end of the paper.

 How to do Harvard Citation and Referencing?

 Harvard citation is different from other referencing styles like APA, MLA, and Chicago style and has its own distinct structure and referencing structure.
-Since it is somewhat like the APA referencing style, students often get confused when working on their Harvard style papers and assignments.
+Since it is somewhat like the APA referencing style, students often get confused when working on their Harvard-style papers and assignments.

 The following things are included when doing the Harvard formatting and citation.